How to Tag Someone on Facebook

 Screenshot by Nathan Chandler

-Without photos, Facebook would likely have been a passing Internet phase, relegated to a dusty corner of the Web where text-based Web sites go to die.
-But photos are everywhere on Facebook, and as of January 2011, the site housed more than 90 billion images, making it the largest database of pictures on the Web [Source: Quora].
-Some estimates show that site visitors will be uploading around 6 billion photos per month by the middle of 2011 [Source: Mashable].
+Without photos, Facebook would likely have been a passing internet phase, relegated to a dusty corner of the web where text-based websites go to die.
+But photos are everywhere on Facebook, making it one of the largest database of pictures on the web.

 Advertisement

-But tagging can be laborious, especially if there are a lot of people in each picture.
+But tagging people can be laborious, especially if there are a lot of friends in each picture.
 In part to make this process quicker and easier, Facebook introduced Tag Suggestions in early 2011.

 Advertisement